 There are two options with Glide.
 You can start by syncing your data from a spreadsheet to your app, or you can choose to start from scratch.
 Bear in mind that the data you choose to fuel your app can come from a number of data sources.

-Once you connect your data, you’ll be ready to develop your app.
+Once you connect your data, you’ll be ready to develop your app without coding.
 Developing an app with Glide is quite intuitive as it mostly consists of manipulating drag-and-drop components.
 There are many possibilities for adding visual elements to display your data in a way that’s interactive and easy to understand.
 With Glide, the great advantage is having access to pre-made elements such as lists, charts, buttons, and colors.

 In the case of FlutterFlow, you will be creating the design yourself without the convenience of pre-made templates.
 If you want to build something of a high standard without any previous experience, you will have to hire someone who knows about design, user experience, and user interface.